Amid Growing Demand, The Action Center Asks For Community Support To Keep Food Bank Stocked

 Back in March, CBS4 covered a drive-thru food drive the Action Center held to stock their shelves in preparation of COVID-19.
-However, the demand they’re seeing more than a month later, is more than they had expected.
+However, the demand they are seeing more than a month later is more than they had expected.

-“We thought maybe we’d be in this for a few weeks and now are looking at potentially staying with this model, of drive-through model all summer long,” Brier said.
+“We thought maybe we’d be in this for a few weeks and now are looking at potentially staying with this model of drive-thru all summer long,” Brier said.

 Since the COVID-19 crisis hit, nearly 40% of their clients are seeking food assistance for the first time.
 Brier said that’s because a lot of people’s hours have been cut at work, or they have lost their job.